Kevin Smith

 Birthplace – Red Bank, New Jersey, USA

-Kevin Smith (birthname: Kevin Patrick Smith) shot to indie fame with his cult hit debut, Clerks (1994), which not only launched his DIY career but a whole world that became to be known as the View Askewniverse, so-called after Smith and his partner Scott Mosier’s production company, View Askew.
+Kevin Smith (birthname: Kevin Patrick Smith) shot to indie fame with his cult hit debut, Clerks (1994), which not only launched his DIY career but a whole world that became known as the View Askewniverse, so-called after Smith and his partner Scott Mosier’s production company, View Askew.

 Part of a wave of American indie filmmakers including Richard Linklater, whose Slacker (1990) had a profound influence on him, Smith quickly became identified as a complete filmmaker who wrote, edited, directed, and produced—as well as acted (in his goofy persona as Silent Bob).